exercism/julia/exercises/robot-name/README.md

 Using random names means a risk of collisions.
 Your solution must ensure that every existing robot has a unique name.

+The test suite only generates ~100 names by default.
+There are ~700k valid names, so it will only give a small chance of collisions.
+Consider testing your solution for collisions in some other way in addition to the test suite.

 This exercise continues our exploration of Julia's [type system](https://docs.julialang.org/en/v1/manual/types/), this time with mutable types,